Direct provision: Opposition

-Direct provision-related protests have taken the form of both general protests against the direct provision system, and localised protests against individual proposed direct provision centres.
-The former are usually organised by the Movement of Asylum Seekers in Ireland (an advocacy group for asylum seekers) and anti-racism groups, while the latter have been accused of racism and have seen the involvement of far right groups.
+Direct provision related protests have taken the form of both general protests against the direct provision system, and localised protests against individual proposed direct provision centres.
+The former are usually organised by the Movement of asylum seekers in Ireland (an advocacy group for asylum-seekers) and anti-racism groups, while the latter have been accused of racism and have seen the involvement of far right groups.

-Far right groups, as part of their xenophobic policy, had been encouraging people to oppose direct provision centres for some years, with little success.
-However, in November 2018, a proposed direct provision centre was firebombed in Moville.
+In November 2018, a proposed direct provision centre was firebombed in Moville.
 The following February, protests against a proposed direct provision centre in Rooskey saw another arson attack on a proposed direct provision centre.
 In September 2019, Oughterard saw the largest ever protests against a proposed direct provision centre, which was blockaded night and day for three weeks.
 Another 24/7 protest began on Achill Island the following month, which continued until 2020, the longest ever protest against a direct provision centre.
-Plans to accommodate asylum seekers in these four places were dropped.
+Plans to accommodate asylum-seekers in these four places were dropped.
 While there have been small protests against direct provision centres since Achill, none have been successful.